JordanMartinez/purescript-jordans-reference/21-Hello-World/01-Prelude-ish/01-Basic-FP-Data-Types/02-List.md

 | Usage | Values & their Usage
 | - | -
 | Recursive-friendly, not-best-performant list type | <ul><li>`Nil` - Indicates the end of a List in pattern matching</li><li>`Cons a (List a)` - stores one value of the list (head) and the tail, which is either the rest of the list (another `Cons`) or the end of the list (`Nil`).</li></ul>

-(To improve `List`'s performance, one could use a tree-like data structure instead.)